 When posting the receipt and when different exchange rates apply, a realized gain/loss will be posted.

 Realized gain = Amount applied * difference between exchange rates = 1520 CAD * (0.757 - 0.739) = 27.21 USD

 The payment must have the same currency as the vendor invoice being paid.

-Note: If you have open Vendor Invoices for payment in Foreign Currencies, the To Pay As Of amount will be based on today's exchange rates in the company exchange rate table.
-For example, if I have a 2,000 EUR Vendor Invoice due: EUR 2000 * 1.1395 (currency rate) = $2279 USD.
-The To Pay As Of on the Today Purchasing will show the amount $2279 as the HC Amount due.
+Note: If you have open vendor invoices for payment in foreign currencies, the 'to pay as of' amount will be based on today's exchange rates in the company exchange rate table.
+For example, if I have a 2,000 EUR vendor invoice due: EUR 2000 * 1.1395 (currency rate) = $2279 USD.
+The 'to pay as of' on the Today purchasing page will show the amount $2279 as the HC amount due.